Leleat/extensions-in-system-menu/README.md

+**No longer supported after GNOME 40 because https://extensions.gnome.org/extension/1653/tweaks-in-system-menu/ now also supports the `Extensions` app.**
+.

+.

+.

+.

+.

+.

-# Extensions & Tweaks in system menu
+## Extensions & Tweaks in system menu

 A GNOME extension, which adds menu items to the system menu for the `Extensions` or the `Tweaks` app.